 Wait on a Quarterback

 Since there are so many great quarterbacks in the NFL right now, you do not have to worry about taking one with a high pick in your DRAFT league.
 Depending on the size of the league you join, only a maximum of 12 quarterbacks will be selected in your one-week fantasy draft.
-This means you are always guaranteed to get an excellent quarterback even if you wait until the last round.
-At quarterback, some of the top choices that you can expect to get at the end of your Week 2 DRAFT leagues include Marcus Mariota, Phillip Rivers, or Ben Roethlisberger.
+This means you are always guaranteed to get an excellent quarterback, even if you wait until the last round.
+At quarterback, some top choices you can expect to get at the end of your Week 2 DRAFT leagues include Marcus Mariota, Phillip Rivers, or Ben Roethlisberger.
 If you can get someone with the talent of those players at the end of the draft, then it does not make much sense to use a high pick on a quarterback.

 Monitor the Other Rosters